In partnership with

 The Laughing Robot

-Julia Ross has worked as a nurse, social worker and mediator and held the position of Director of Social Services in the London Borough of Barking and Dagenham for 10 years.
+Julia Ross has worked as a nurse, social worker and mediator and held the position of Director of Social Services in the London Borough of Barking and Dagenham for ten years.
 She worked in the digital world learning about AI & predictive analytics before becoming Chair of the British Association of social workers (BASW UK) from 2022-2026.
-Julia is passionate about writing and has published 2 books previously, When People Die, a book on death for children and Call the Social, a novel published in 2022.
-Julia lives on the Isle of Wight where The laughing Robot is set.
+Julia is passionate about writing and has previously published two books: When People Die, a book on death for children and Call the Social, a novel published in 2022.
+Julia lives on the Isle of Wight where The Laughing Robot is set.
 She currently chairs the island Organ Donation Committee.

-In the Laughing Robot - in a near future world where robots are becoming increasingly prevalent, recently widowed Anna, grapples with grief, betrayal and an uncertain future.
-Her relationship with her two children Evelyn and Stanley becomes complex as she negotiates the best way forward.
-Living on the Isle of Wight Anna becomes increasingly feisty as she finds herself drawn into an experimental robot companionship program and having to negotiate a treacherous web of political and corporate interests while fighting to maintain her dignity and independence. as the truth about the programme unrolls.
+The Laughing Robot: In a near future world where robots are becoming increasingly prevalent, recently widowed Anna grapples with grief, betrayal and an uncertain future.
+Her relationship with her two children, Evelyn and Stanley, becomes complex as she negotiates the best way forward.
+Living on the Isle of Wight, Anna grows increasingly feisty as she finds herself drawn into an experimental robot companionship programme.
+She negotiates a treacherous web of political and corporate interests, while fighting to maintain her dignity and independence, and all as the truth about the programme unrolls.
 Poignant and funny in equal measure, the story is about aging and the very nature of what it means to be human.

 MATTHEW RYAN